Nisqually people: History

 The Nisqually people have lived in the watershed for thousands of years.
 According to legend, the Squalli-absch (ancestors of the modern Nisqually Indian Tribe), came north from the Great Basin, crossed the Cascade Mountain Range and erected their first village in a basin now known as Skate Creek, just outside the Nisqually River Watershed's southern boundary.
 Later, a major village would be located near the Mashel River.

 The Nisqually have always been a fishing people.
 The salmon has not only been the mainstay of their diet, but the foundation of their culture as well.
 The Nisqually Tribe is the prime steward of the Nisqually River fisheries resources, and operate two fish hatcheries: one on Clear Creek and one on Kalama Creek.

 The Nisqually Tribe is located on the Nisqually River in rural Thurston County, 15 mi east of Olympia, Washington.
 As of the year 2005, the tribe had a service area population of 5,719 Native Americans, 600 of whom reside on the reservation.
 An additional 5,119 service population members live off the reservation in Thurston and Pierce Counties.
 Tribal land holdings, on and near the Nisqually reservation, exceed 1,000 acres (4 km^{2})—all of which has been reacquired since 1986.

+One of their settlements, Kalama, became a notable coastal stop in the fur trading business conducted by the Hudson's Bay Company in the mid-1800s which also recruited many Hawaiians in its workforce for their navigational skills; these Hawaiians setlled and even intermarried with the Nisqually.

 The original reservation was established by the Medicine Creek Treaty of December 26, 1854.
 The reservation consisted of 1,280 acres (5.2 km^{2}) on Puget Sound.
 On January 20, 1856, an executive order enlarged it to 4,717 acres (19.1 km^{2}) on both sides of the Nisqually River.

 On September 30, 1884, land was set aside and divided into one-family allotments on both sides of the Nisqually River.
 The land did not include the river.
 The people lived in peace for a while harvesting fish from the river and growing potatoes on the prairie tracts.